wallytutor/learning-by-teaching/software/elmer/usage.md

 Another situation that can be frequently found is unit conversion for temperature.
 It was chosen to implement it in [this case](https://github.com/wallytutor/WallyToolbox.jl/tree/main/apps/Elmer/conduction_refractory/transient_parallel) because it is multi-material; that is a reminder that in such cases the new variable needs to be created for all materials (as this is a tweak, since the temperature is not a material property, but a global field).
 If forgotten in one material, an error will show up in ParaView telling you that the field is not available in some regions.

-## Solver Input Files (SIF)

-Once you get serious with Elmer it is a natural evolution to prefer to work with SIF files instead of the GUI most of the time.
-This is also true in a majority of scientific computing software.
-The documentation of SIF is spread over the whole documentation of Elmer and this page tries to consolidate the most of it.
-For the beginner, this [video](https://www.youtube.com/watch?v=iXVEqKTq5TE) is a good starting point, this page being more of a reference manual.

-Because syntax highlighting is important for productivity, I am working in a minimalistic extension for VS Code.
-Its partial development can be found [here](https://github.com/wallytutor/WallyToolbox.jl/tree/main/helpers/syntax-highlighters/sif).
-After cloning the repository, simply copy the `sif/` directory under `%USERPROFILE%/.vscode/extensions`  on in the equivalent directory documented [here](https://code.visualstudio.com/docs/editor/extension-marketplace#_where-are-extensions-installed).